nielskrijger/blog/src/posts/2017-06-05-protocol-vs-domain-driven-architectures.md

 - A frontend model instance has a much longer lifespan (the duration of a session, minutes or even hours) compared to a brief stateless backend request (milliseconds).
 - A frontend model usually resembles a ViewModel which has a limited application scope (think [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)).
 - SPA's are difficult to split up, few will want to force the useragent to download multiple client apps.
-- Abstractions for REST API's are not that common and those that exist are usually dreadful and useless (I'm looking at you [ngResource](https://docs.angularjs.org/api/ngResource/service/$resource)!).
+- Abstractions for REST API's are not that common and those that exist are usually more trouble than they're worth.